 sf.
 Our input is first our data, suicide.
 Then in the

-coords parameter we put a vector of the column names so the function knows which columns are the longitude and latitude columns to convert to a “geometry” column like we saw in sf_neighborhoods earlier.
+coords parameter we put a vector of the column names so the function knows which columns the longitude and latitude columns are so it can convert those columns to a “geometry” column like we saw in sf_neighborhoods earlier.
 We’ll set the CRS to be the WGS84 standard we saw earlier but we will change it to match the CRS that the neighborhood data has.

 We want our suicides data in the same projection as the neighborhoods data so we need to use

 st_transform() to change the projection.
 Since we want the CRS to be the same as in sf_neighborhoods, we can set it using